JetBrains/intellij-platform-gradle-plugin/FAQ.md

 #### How disabling building searchable options affects the plugin

-As the result of disabling building searchable options, the configurables that your plugin provides won't be seachable in the Settings dialog.
+As a result of disabling building searchable options, the configurables that your plugin provides won't be searchable in the Settings dialog.

 #### How to Debug

-Running gradle tasks from IDEA produces Gradle run configuration.
-The produced configuration can be run in debug mode just as any other run configuration:
+Running Gradle tasks from IntelliJ IDEA produces a Gradle run configuration which can be run in debug mode just as any other run configuration:

 ![Debug Gradle run configuration](https://cloud.githubusercontent.com/assets/140920/9789780/ca31d9f2-57da-11e5-804b-087b06a6eda9.png)

 #### How do I add my a custom file inside plugin distribution

-`prepareSandbox` task is a [Sync](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.Sync.html) task and can be modified accordinally.
+`prepareSandbox` task is a [Sync](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.Sync.html) task and can be modified accordingly.
 Something like following should work:

 ```
 prepareSandbox {